tokio-rs/website/content/docs/getting-started/hello-world.md

 Now if we type `hello` and press return, we should see `hello` printed by socat.

-Let's quit telnet and write some Rust code to send some text to our server.
 To *escape* from our TCP session (`^]`), we need to hold down `Ctrl` key and type `]`).
 Then at the telnet prompt (`telnet >`), typing `quit` will close the connection and exit the program.

-(Closing the Telnet/TCP connection also causes socat to quit.)
+Let's quit telnet and write some Rust code to send some text to our server.
+We'll leave socat running, so we can connect to it with our new app!

 # Let's write some code!